 AMES, Iowa – The College of Liberal Arts and Sciences at Iowa State University is honoring 39 faculty and staff with awards for their accomplishments.
 The recipients will be recognized at the Fall Liberal Arts & Sciences Faculty/Staff Convocation on Wednesday, Sept.
 11, 2013, at 4 p.m. in the Sun Room, Memorial Union.

-The event will also include a "State of the College" address by Dean Beate Schmittmann; introductions of new faculty and program directors; and recognition of promoted faculty and university award recipients.
+The event will also include a "State of the College" address by Dean Beate Schmittmann; introductions of new faculty and chairs; and recognition of promoted faculty and university award recipients.
 The event is free and open to the public.
 A reception will follow.

 The College of Liberal Arts and Sciences award recipients and nomination information: